 It is primarily used for comparing specific information about your heredity to DNA records of others to find out if you share lineage, belong to a certain ethnic group, or have origins in a certain country or region.

-What DNA Genealogy Can’t Tell You
+What DNA Test Can’t Tell You…

 Information such as genetic diseases or disorders cannot be discovered through genealogical DNA testing.
 Genetic genealogy also cannot tell you the exact relationship that you have with a distant relative.
 For example, a DNA test cannot tell you that a specific person is your great-grandfather.

-What DNA Genealogy Can Tell You
+What a DNA Test Can Tell You…

 While a DNA test cannot confirm that someone is your great-grandfather, it can confirm that he is not.
 It can also tell you how closely you are related by examining the amount of shared DNA and comparing it to what is expected for close relatives.